cpanel/elevate/docs-website-src/content/getting-started.md

 /scripts/elevate-cpanel --continue
 ```

-## Summary of upgrade process
+## Summary of the upgrade process

-The elevate process is divided in multiple `stages`.
+The ELevate process is divided in multiple `stages`.
-Each `stage` is repsonsible for one part of the upgrade.
+Each `stage` is responsible for one part of the upgrade.
 Between each stage a `reboot` is performed before doing a final reboot at the very end.

 ### Stage 1